FoIP Interop Workshop

 We encouraged individuals to submit position papers relevant to FoIP.
 Acceptable formats were IETF Internet Draft style (in HTML or plain text), IEEE Computer Society Proceedings Manuscripts style (in PDF), ACM Transactions style (in PDF), or presentation style (in PDF).

-To view submitted papers and presentations, please visit the Workshop document repository HERE.
+View submitted papers and presentations in the Workshop document repository.

 This was a highly interactive workshop.
 In order to frame the conversation, the workshop chair opened the discussion.
 At the discretion of the workshop chair and dependent upon the quality and number of position papers received, the workshop chair requested formal presentations.
 Note that all position papers were published on the SIP Forum web site, unless the author(s) requested withholding publication.